Three of the most unprepared people in bush craft history

 (Andrew Gaskell on the day of his rescue)

 His goal was to reach the most remote area he possibly could and started to walk down some of the smaller paths, following whichever trail looked the most appealing at the time.
-The area he was in contains many miles of thick jungle, which also happens to be the hardest type of terrain on earth to navigate through, but this didn’t stop him from getting even more lost.
-It wasn’t until he achieved his goal of finding the most remote area he could that he realised the danger he was in.
-At first, he tried to make his way back but just ended up walking round in circles.
+The area he was in contained many miles of thick jungle, which also happens to be the hardest type of terrain on Earth to navigate through, but this didn’t stop him from getting even more lost.
+It wasn’t until he achieved his goal of finding the most remote area he could that he realized the danger he was in.
+At first, he tried to make his way back but just ended up walking around in circles.
 The alarm was eventually raised by his family and a search team found him after almost two weeks in a very malnourished state.
 He made a full recovery and later made a formal apology to the rescue team for having to come out and save him from a decision he shouldn’t have made.

 Four people who climbed a mountain in basic clothing

 In February 2020, a group of four students from Glasgow thought it would be a great idea to try and reach the top of Ben Nevis, the highest mountain in the UK standing at 1,345 m and situated in a country that has less than friendly weather.
-The plan was to simply reach the top, with not a single thought between them about preparing for it, and instead they just thought “lets go”.
+The plan was to simply reach the top, with not a single thought between them about preparing for it, and instead, they just thought “let’s go”.

 (One of the “idiots” they had to rescue sitting down in the snow)

-The group were wearing nothing more than regular clothing, jeans and tracksuits with basic jackets, and they were all wearing trainers instead of walking boots.
+The group was wearing nothing more than regular clothing, jeans, and tracksuits with basic jackets, and they were all wearing trainers instead of walking boots.
 They set out during the day but didn’t leave early enough and found themselves close to the top as dark set in.
 After they became horribly lost, a storm began which built up to 80 mph winds and dropped the temperature down to -20 °C. The group became separated but luckily one of them had an app on his phone which he used to send his exact location to a rescue team.
 They were all found quickly within 100 meters of each other, and after a round of comments about how stupid they were, they were taken back down to safety and made full recoveries.
 If it wasn’t for the app that allowed them to be found so quickly, there’s a very high chance all four of them would have died that night.